Vontei/notes/week03/03-lectures/js-dom-basics/README.md

 #### `innerText` vs `innerHTML`

-Research this on your own. **How would you construct the Google query?**
+Research this on your own. **How would you construct the Google query to find a solution quickly?** Ideally, after you search, you should find an answer within the first three results.
+If not, redefine your search, as, more often than not, the results are unlikely to be relevant.

 #### `createElement`